 However, if for good reasons which is not apparent, we have to have the path as an attribute (as section 5 currently indicates) and willing to live with repeating path parameter in the GET response then we can take the same approach with “newName” (which is provided in the POST request) by including it in the attribute list as well as part of the path in the GET response.
 This option is not favoured in this CR (even though it is called out).

+R01: adds FFS to path element in the Folder data structure